Reserve Bank Interest Rates And Your Home Loan

 Interest Rate Scenario

 In 2006, Jack and Bonnie took out a variable rate home loan over 25 years.
-The rate their financial institution offered them was an attractive 6.32%, so for their $100,000 loan, Jack and Bonnie were repaying $664.00 a month.
+The rate their financial institution offered them was a 6.32%, so for their $100,000 loan, Jack and Bonnie were repaying $664.00 a month.

 By the end of 2007, interest rates had risen by half a per cent to 6.82% - still affordable for Jack and Bonnie, although repayments had now increased to $695.34 a month.